noncombatant/http-nowhere/README.md

 # HTTP Nowhere

-HTTP Nowhere upgrades non-secure web connections to secure: it upgrade HTTP URLs to HTTPS.
+HTTP Nowhere upgrades non-secure web connections to secure: it upgrades HTTP URLs to HTTPS.

 If the web site does not correctly support HTTPS, Chrome will refuse to connect (with the usual interstitial warning page). **Thus, this extension will make it